 According to the American Cancer Society, nearly all squamous cell anal cancers are linked to infection by HPV, the same virus that causes cervical cancer.
-According to the SEER database, approximately 7,500 new cases will be diagnosed in the United States in 2016.
+According to the 2017 American Cancer Society data report, approximately 8,200 new cases will be diagnosed in the United States in 2017.

 The safety and efficacy of axalimogene filolisbac was evaluated in a Phase 2 study under an investigator-sponsored IND by Brown University in patients with high-risk locally advanced anal cancer.
 As of December 2016, 11 patients were enrolled and all patients who have completed radiation treatment and received treatment experienced a six-month complete response (n=9), with no evidence of recurrence.
 Eight of 9 patients (89%) are disease-free at a median follow-up of 34 months.
-These data were accepted for publication in the on-line journal at American Society of Clinical Oncology ("ASCO") 2017.
+No further enrollment in this study is planned.
+These data were accepted and published in the on-line journal at American Society of Clinical Oncology ("ASCO") 2017.